robot0321/isme2n.github.io/README.md

 ## How to use
 At <U>isme2n.github.io</U> or <U>robot0321.github.io</U>, you can see a example template like below.

+### What to change?
+1. \_config.yml, you should change various sections, especially in 'url:' write down your blog address (ex: robot0321.github.io)
+2. google6f4ab0420b89d655.html file is made for admitting google search.
+Login with your id, get a new file.
+(How to? google it!)

 ### What is changed?
 See the commit message, and the folders/files with '__Restoring__' is from original Jekyll Edition.
 So, if you look around this repo, paying attention to the other folder/files except Restoring will save your time.